Rookout/docs/docs/sdk-setup.md

 None.

-## Serverless and PaaS
+## Serverless and PaaS deployments

-For using Java under a Serverless/PaaS environment, the following must be taken into account:
-- Include the Java Agent in your application package.
-- In many cloud platforms, passing JVM command line arguments are not supported.
-If so, be sure to use the Rookout API described above.
-- For Serverless applications, you must call the Rookout API on every endpoint and flush at your discretion.
+### Integrating with Serverless

+When integrating Rookout into a Serverless application, you should explicitly flush the collected information.
+This requires using the including the Rookout SDK API as a dependency and packaging it with your applications.

+For more information, please check out our [deployment-examples](deployment-examples.md).

+### Building

-- In some Serverless environments, the tools.jar library is missing and must be included within your package as well.
+In some Serverless environments (such as AWS Lambda), the tools.jar library is missing and must be included within your package as well.

 </div>